 You can also use it to drain liquid from food.
 It is a multipurpose fabric in a kitchen.

 You can make beautiful sprouts in wet cheese cloth – the perfect moist atmosphere to grow new sprouts.

 My favorite use of cheese cloth is to make small drawstring bags to keep vegetables and fruits inside the fridge.
 It absorbs moisture like anything.
 Cheesecloth is also used as a cleaning cloth, because of this and its lint-free nature.

 Another use of the cheesecloth is as an inexpensive fabric with multiple uses in crafting and sewing.
 You can use it as underlining under most light-colored fabrics, for clothes or accessories; when you want a cheap fabric that can act as a foundation cheesecloth is available.
 You just have to decide on the tightness of the weave you want.

-It can even be made into casual summer-ready loose tunics, if you like this look.
-The only problem is that as a cotton fabric it is prone to wrinkles.
-You have to iron it and still look all wrinkly.
-And it will also be slightly see through.
+It can even be made into casual summer-ready loose tunics if you like this look.
+The only problem is that as a cotton fabric, it is prone to wrinkles.
+You have to iron it, and it will still look all wrinkly.
+And it will also be slightly see-through. .